Jump to topic

 - Established ability as a teacher of medical students

-A variety of clinical experiences will be offered, including rotations with thoracic, vascular and hepatobiliary.
+A variety of clinical experiences are offered, including rotations with thoracic, vascular and hepatobiliary.
 There is an opportunity for an international rotation to facilitate the educational process with a diverse patient population.

-The training program is based at Penn State Health Milton S. Hershey Medical Center, a 551-bed tertiary care medical center in a rural setting, serving central Pennsylvania and northern Maryland.
-Hershey Medical Center is the only Level I Trauma Center for both the adult and pediatric population in southcentral Pennsylvania, with approximately 2,000 admissions to the adult service annually.
+The training program is based at Penn State Health Milton S. Hershey Medical Center, a tertiary care medical center in a rural setting, serving central Pennsylvania and northern Maryland.
+Hershey Medical Center is the only Level I Trauma Center for both the adult and pediatric population in southcentral Pennsylvania.

-The SICU is a 30-bed state-of-the-art complex providing critical care services for more than 1,800 patients annually.
+The Surgical Intensive Care Unit is a 30-bed state-of-the-art complex providing critical care services for more than 1,800 patients annually.
 The patient population in the SICU includes a diverse mix of cardiothoracic, general, vascular, transplant, trauma and neurosurgical cases.